 Moving to Sweden

-For more details, visit the official Sweden tourism website.
+For more details, visit the official Sweden website.

 - Schengen Visa: For short stays (up to 90 days) for tourism, business, or family visits.

-- Work Permit: For individuals with a job offer in Sweden.
+- Work Visa: For professionals with a job offer in Sweden.

-- Student Visa: For those enrolled in Swedish universities.
+- Student Visa: For international students enrolled in Swedish universities.

 Sweden is considered moderately expensive compared to other European countries.
 Here's an overview: